mjtechguy/tech-career-launch-pad/README.md

-# 🚀 Technology Career Kick Start 🚀
+# Technology Career Launch Pad 🚀

 Tired of your current job and looking for a new career?
 Want to make more money, have a high potential for working remotely or hybrid work, and have more job satisfaction and a higher quality of life?